breck7/note/readme.md

 Note
 ====

-Note is a structured, human readable, concise language for encoding data.
+Note is a concise encoding for hash tables.

-Note is designed to make it easy for both humans and programmers to read, write, edit, and share objects.
+Note is designed to make it easy for both humans and programmers to read, write, edit, and share hash tables.

 Example
 -------

-Here's how I could encode an object named Earth:
+Here's how I could encode a hash table named Earth:

     Earth
      age 4,540,000,000yrs